-As at 31 December 2015, the company secretary of the Company, Mr. Lau Kwok Yin fulfills the requirement under Rules 3.28 and 3.29 of the Listing Rules.
+As at 31 December 2018, the company secretary of the Company, Ms. Iu Ka Po fulfills the requirement under Rules 3.28 and 3.29 of the Listing Rules.
 As an employee of the Company, the company secretary supports the Board, ensures good information flow within the Board and Board policy and procedures are followed; advises the Board on governance matters, facilitates induction and, monitors the training and continuous professional development of Directors.
-He has attained not less than 15 hours of relevant professional training during the year ended 31 December 2015.
-His biography is set out in the "Brief Biography of Directors and Senior Management" section of this annual report.
+She has attained not less than 15 hours of relevant professional training during the year ended 31 December 2018.